openlibraryenvironment/categorical-logger/README.md

 is created, or subsequently changed using the three setters.
 The constructor arguments, all optional, are:

-1. `level`.
+1. `categories`.
 A comma-separated list of zero or more short strings, each of which is the name of a logging category.
 There is no predefined list of such categories: each application is welcome to make up its own.

 2. `prefix`.
 If provided, a short string which is emitted at the beginning of each log message.